 - User Guide (stored on device)

-Chameleon 20 will be compatible with:
+Chameleon 20 is compatible with:

 - Windows 8 and above using Jaws 18+, NVDA and Narrator